top of page

 • Limited availability: Not all lenders offer these products, and criteria can be strict.

-• Repayment ability: You still need to prove you can afford monthly repayments without strain.
+• Repayment ability: We still need to prove we can afford monthly repayments without strain.

 Practical Steps to Explore Family-Supported Mortgages